Liturgy of the eighth book of the Apostolic Constitutions: The Liturgy of the eighth book

 The liturgy of the eighth book of the Apostolic Constitutions, then, represents the use of Antioch in the fourth century.
-Its order is this: First comes the Mass of the Catechumens.
+Its order is this:

+First comes the Mass of the Catechumens.
 After the readings (of the Law, the Prophets, the Epistles, Acts, and Gospels) the bishop greets the people with II Cor., xiii, 13 (The grace of Our Lord Jesus Christ and the charity of God and the communication of the Holy Ghost be with you all).

 They answer: "And with thy spirit"; and he "speaks to the people words of comfort."
 There then follows a litany for the catechumens, to each invocation of which the people answer "Kyrie eleison"; the bishop says a collect (short general prayer) and the deacon dismisses the catechumens.
 Similar litanies and collects follow for the Energumens, the Illuminandi (photizómenoi, people about to be baptized) and the public penitents, and each time they are dismissed after the collect for them.

 The Mass of the Faithful begins with a longer litany for various causes, for peace, the Church, bishops (James, Clement, Evodius, and Annianus are named), priests, deacons, servers, readers, singers, virgins, widows, orphans, married people, the newly baptized, prisoners, enemies, persecutors etc., and finally "for every Christian soul".

 After the litany follows its collect, then another greeting from the bishop and the kiss of peace.
 Before the Offertory the deacons stand at the men's doors and the subdeacons at those of the women "that no one may go out, nor the door be opened", and the deacon again warns all catechumens, infidels, and heretics to retire, the mothers to look after their children, no one to stay in hypocrisy, and all to stand in fear and trembling.

 The deacons bring the offerings to the bishop at the altar.
 The priests stand around, two deacons wave fans (‘ripídia) over the bread and wine and the Anaphora (canon) begins.
-The bishop again greets the people with the sursum corda, the words of II Cor., xiii, 13, and they answer as before: "And with thy spirit".
-He says: "Lift up your mind."
-R. "We have it to the Lord."
-V. "Let us thank the Lord."
-R. "Right and just."
-He takes up their word: "It is truly right and above all just to sing to Thee, Who art truly God, existing before all creatures, from Whom all fatherhood in heaven and on earth is named.…" and so the Eucharistic prayer begins.
+The bishop again greets the people with the sursum corda, the words of II Cor., xiii, 13, along with its versicle as it appears in most other forms of the Divine Liturgy, followed by the Eucharistic Preface the Eucharistic prayer begins.

 He speaks of the "only begotten Son, the Word and God, Saving Wisdom, first born of all creatures, Angel of thy great counsel", refers at some length to the garden of Eden, Abel, Henoch, Abraham, Melchisedech, Job, and other saints of the Old Law.
 When he has said the words: "the numberless army of Angels … the Cherubim and six-winged Seraphim … together with thousands of thousand Archangels and myriad myriads of Angels unceasingly and without silence cry out", "all the people together say: 'Holy, holy, holy the Lord of Hosts, the heaven and earth are full of His glory, blessed forever, Amen.'"

 The bishop then again takes up the word and continues: "Thou art truly holy and all-holy, highest and most exalted for ever.
 And thine only-begotten Son, our Lord and God Jesus Christ, is holy …"; and so he comes to the words of Institution: "in the night in which He was betrayed, taking bread in His holy and blameless hands and looking up to Thee, His God and Father, and breaking He gave to His disciples saying: This is the Mystery of the New Testament; take of it, eat.
 This is My body, broken for many for the remission of sins.
 So also having mixed the cup of wine and water, and having blessed it, He gave to them saying: Drink you all of this.
 This is My blood shed for many for the remission of sins.
 Do this in memory of Me.
 For as often as you eat this bread and drink this cup, you announce My death until I come."